-Pruitt said the AP published the story only after officials from two government entities said the threat had passed.
+Pruitt said that only after officials from two government entities said the threat had passed did the AP publish the story.
 He said the administration still asked that the story be held until an official announcement the next day, a request the AP rejected.

-The news service viewed the story as important because White House and Homeland Security Department officials were saying publicly there was no credible evidence of a terrorist threat to the U.S. around the one-year anniversary of bin Laden's death.
+The news service viewed the story as important because White House and Department of Homeland Security officials were saying publicly there was no credible evidence of a terrorist threat to the U.S. around the one-year anniversary of bin Laden's death.